bazelbuild/rules_go/go/nogo.rst

 `vet`_ can also run alongside ``nogo`` analyzers given by the ``deps`` attribute.

-`vet`_ will print error messages and fail compilation if any correctness issues are found in the source code being compiled.
+`vet`_ will print error messages and stop the build if any correctness issues are found in the source code being compiled.
 Only a subset of `vet`_ checks which are 100% accurate will be executed.
 This is the same subset of `vet`_ checks that are run by the ``go`` tool during ``go test``.